Copyright © 1999–2017 FastMail Pty Ltd

-A normal store currently consists of three slots, two in New York and one in Amsterdam.
+A normal store currently consists of three slots, two in New Jersey and one in Amsterdam.
 To move a slot between machines, it's easiest to just set up a new replica slot, wait until all data is replicated and the slot is up to date, and then remove the old unneeded replica slot.
 In the case where we're moving things around, a store may consist of more slots — there's no real limit to how many replicas you can run at once.

 We spread the related slots of different stores such that no one machine has too many "pairs" to another machine.
 This means that if a single machine fails, the load spreads to many other machines, rather than doubling the load on one other box.